smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

  graphs.
 It is advisable to print graphs for the sanitized state machine in order to see whether it conforms the expectations.

- Notably, this command cannot sanitize patterns that do not accept anything or accept everything as discussed in the frame of DFA algebra.
+ Notably, this command cannot sanitize patterns that do not accept anything or accept everything.
+This subject is discussed further in the section on on DFA Algebra (section :ref:`sec:algebra-of-dfas`).